On the asymptotic magnitude of subsets of Euclidean space: Introduction

 Given a metric space $X$ with $n$ points one can try to associate to it an invariant called the magnitude; the definition is given in Section~\ref{Section:DefinitionOfMagnitude} and the definition is motivated by category theory in Section~\ref{Section:CategoryTheoreticMotivation}.
-However, not every such metric space has a well-defined magnitude, but every `sufficiently separated' one does (Theorem~\ref{Theorem:SufficientlySeparated}).
+If $X$ is a metric subspace of some Euclidean space then it will have a well-defined magnitude (see Section~\ref{Section:MeckesResults}).
+However, not every finite metric space has a well-defined magnitude, but every `sufficiently separated' one does (Theorem~\ref{Theorem:SufficientlySeparated}).
 In particular, if for $t>0$ we define $tX$ to be $X$ scaled by a factor of $t$, so that it is a metric space with the same points as $X$ but with the metric defined by $d_{tX}(x,x'):=td_X(x,x')$, then for $t$ sufficiently large the magnitude $|tX|$ is well-defined and $|tX|\to n$ as $t\to \infty$ (Theorem~\ref{Theorem:AsymptoticFinitePoints}).
 So asymptotically, the magnitude is the number of points in the metric space.

-Whilst the magnitude in the case of \emph{finite} metric spaces is interesting, not least for its connections with biodiversity measures, in this paper we consider extending this notion of magnitude to non-finite metric spaces, primarily in the form of compact subsets of Euclidean space with the subspace metric.
+Whilst the magnitude in the case of \emph{finite} metric spaces is interesting, not least for its connections with biodiversity measures (see \cite{Leinster:MaximumEntropy}), in this paper we consider extending this notion of magnitude to non-finite metric spaces, primarily in the form of compact subsets of Euclidean space with the subspace metric.
 In the cases we consider here one interesting feature which emerges is that the magnitude seems to `asymptotically' obey the inclusion-exclusion principle, where `asymptotically' means with regard to the space being scaled up larger and larger.